geoglows/rapid-inflows/README.md

-# rapid_inflows
+# basininflow
-Louis R. Rosas, Dr Riley Hales
+Dr Riley Hales, Louis R. Rosas

-Rapid Inflows is a python interface for RAPID that assists to prepare inflow data.
-Gridded runoff data is taken in, along with lists of basins and their area.
-The runoff for each basin is calculated for every time step, and the resulting flows are written to an output inflow NetCDF file, the main dataset used by RAPID.
-Inspired by ERDC's [RAPIDpy](https://github.com/erdc/RAPIDpy).
-More information about RAPID can be found [here](http://rapid-hub.org).
+`basininflow` is Python package for making netcdf timeseries files of runoff volume accumulation values for each subbasin in a given weight table.
+The output is formatted to work with the RAPID software.

 ## Inputs
 The `create_inflow_file` function takes in six parameters: